www.scantips.com

 Compounding is certainly a real big deal in investments, making many long term years be the most profitable part.
 Only a year or two is not so dramatic, but compounding is exponential with time, becoming huge over many years.
 Long term can be exceptionably good.
 The S&P 500 (gain and reinvested dividends) has averaged an annual return around 12%.
 The future is not known, but it sure seems a good bet if you consider "long term").
 It is true that the S&P 500 is down now.
 Two facts though, this or worse has happened several times over the years before, and it always recovers and continues.

 Plug in your own numbers, but if your age is 40 years or less, then you still have at least 25 years before retirement at 65 (when you will certainly be needing a source of income).
 Today is the latest time to be considering that.
-And the investment can continue earning during 30 years of retirement withdrawals too.
-The years will be your largest growth multiplier, so wake up, and get with it, now (the term Buy Low means, the market is currently very low to making buying right now be the very best and most profitable time, very wise).
+And the investment can also continue earning during 30 years of retirement withdrawals too.
+The years will be your largest growth multiplier, so wake up, and get with it, now (the term Buy Low means when the market is currently very low to making buying right now be the very best and most profitable time, very wise).
 I've just shown how $10K now can grow to $1 million in 40 years, so don't foolishly waste the years.
-(25 years will need about $60K.)
-The market always recovers, but lost years cannot be recovered.
+(25 years may need about $60K initially.)
+Good stocks always recover from bad times.

 Market Bad Times